ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 - **Storage** - Stores and retrieves data of the chain's state.
 - **Virtual Machine** - Entry point for all the components to orchestrate them according to the consensus engine and API requests.
 - **Service** - API handlers for interacting with VM and initialized chain.
-- **Client** - For interacting with service APIs.
 - **Factory** - For creating new instances of the virtual machine.

 ## Transaction Lifecycle in BlobVM

 Virtual Machine exposes APIs or handlers for users to make direct RPC to service or use the client to interact with the service.
-Every change on a chain happens through transactions.
+Every change on a chain happens through blocks and more specifically, transactions.
 VM handles transactions internally since the consensus engine only cares about the block.
 Let's see, how a transaction goes through the network to update the chain's state.

 - User calls `client.IssueRawTx` or directly make RPC to `service`
 - `service.IssueRawTx()` is called using handlers